WinToGo-LZP/wintogo-lzp.github.io/README.md

 2024/6/19 Dalian Metro Line 13 was released on all lines

 2024/6/20 Introducing the Verse of the Day API

+2024/6/21 The introduction of the square font 12.ttf makes the LED scrolling screen effect more realistic

 More metro lines, please stay tuned